Updated March 3, 2015

 About halfway between Ensenada and the turnoff to Punta Banda, Estero Beach Resort

 (hotelesterobeach.com) provides a comfortable retreat for Mexican and foreign families alike.
 “Estero” means estuary, and the wide beach and estuary here are conducive to swimming and sandcastles, as well as launching a kayak, windsurfer, or boat.
 In high season the resort rents some motorized water toys.
-Enjoy the pool, indoor-outdoor restaurant, tennis courts, and comfortable guest rooms.
+Enjoy the pool, indoor-outdoor restaurant, and tennis courts.
+Rooms are comfortable, although some guests report that they are looking a bit worn.

-South of Ensenada, Highway 1 continues south to the tip of the peninsula and Los Cabos, which a smaller road hugs the bay.
+South of Estero Beach, Highway 1 continues south to the tip of the peninsula and Los Cabos, while a turnoff to the right will take you to Punta Banda.

 Following the Punta Banda road, you’ll see mud flats at low tide and a series of ramshackle homes, some doubling as inexpensive eateries that spring to life on weekends and holidays.
 This is a fine place to mingle with the locals and save money, too.

 Several trailer parks offer camping, RV sites, and even little cabanas.
 The best know options are Villarino Campamento Vacacional (Km.
 13, Carretera Maneadero—La Bufadora; tel.
-646 154 2045) and La Jolla Campamento Turistico (Km.
-12.5 Carretera Maneadero—La Bufadora; tel.
-646 154 2004).
-Villarino has more services, including a restaurant; both offer boat rides, bathrooms, and showers.
+646 154 2045,

-Along the way farmers grow garlic, chiles, tomatoes, and other table crops.
-Highway 1 continues south nearly a thousand miles to Los Cabos at the peninsula’s tip.
-Long before that, however, around Maneadero, a smaller road follows the curve of Ensenada’s enormous bay to Punta Banda (48 km/30 miles south of Ensenada) and its famous blowhole, La Bufadora.
-Along the side of the road folks sell jars of green olives, olive oil, pickled vegetables, imported coconuts and homemade tamales.
+Around Maneadero, farmers grow garlic, chiles, tomatoes, and other table crops as the secondary road hugs enormous Todos Santos Bay en route to Punta Banda (48 km/30 miles south of Ensenada) and its famous blowhole, La Bufadora.
+Along the side of the road, folks sell jars of green olives, olive oil, pickled vegetables, imported coconuts and homemade tamales.

 After parking (or hopping of the bus) at Punta Banda, you’ll need to walk through a gauntlet of vendors to get to the edge of the cliffs and observe the sea spout.
 Salesmen loudly hawk souvenirs, T-shirts with unsavory sayings, and pharmaceuticals; women offer hair braiding and samples of cinnamon-and-sugar-coated fried churros.
 Loud music emanating from several bars adds to the cacophony.